 The Commission staff will assist local units and agencies of government within the coastal management area in the identification and management of special coastal areas, as well as assist in identifying coastal management projects for local implementation utilizing coastal management funds.
 In addition, Commission staff will, upon request, assist local coastal governments with developing project requests for possible Federal funding under the Coastal Zone Management Act of 1972, as amended.
 Public attitudes on issues pertaining to the coastal area will continue to be solicited through the Southeastern Wisconsin Coastal Management Committee, made up of local public officials, technical experts, and appointed citizen leaders.
 The Commission will continue to participate in public information activities through the solicitation and dissemination of news releases, public informational meetings, and other means.
-Further, the Commission will continue to provide instructors for the Wisconsin Wetland Delineation training courses.
+Further, the Commission will continue to support specialized training related to wetland delineation, environmental corridor delineation, natural areas assessments, fish passage design, and stream restoration design.